sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing.md

 You can

-1. Fix up the type annotations that refer to estree types.
+1. Add shelljs' missing types.
 TODO: LINK
-2. Add shelljs' missing types.
+2. Fix up the type annotations that refer to estree types.
 TODO: LINK
-2. Add missing typings for your dependencies.
+3. Add missing typings for your dependencies.
 TODO: LINK
-3. Add missing typings in your code.
+4. Add missing typings in your code.
 TODO: LINK
-3. Fix errors in existing types.
+5. Fix errors in existing types.
 TODO: LINK

 ## Missing types in dependencies